A Walk Through Time - Pre 1960

 1897

 Mr. Dunnington extensively renovated the house, creating the sprawling mansion that is seen today.
-He added on four rooms and the massive tower and stately front entrance.
+He added on four rooms, the conservatory, the massive tower and stately front entrance.

 1922 -1960